Rattlesnakes (album): Track listing

-On the North American version of the album, released on Geffen Records, the tracks "Perfect Skin", "Four Flights Up" and "Patience" were remixed by Ric Ocasek.
+On the North American version of the album, released on Geffen Records, the tracks "Perfect Skin", "Four Flights Up" and "Patience" were remixed by Ric Ocasek of new wave band the Cars.

 1985 CD bonus tracks

 The album was first released on CD in April 1985, six months after the LP/cassette.
 The CD included four additional songs, all of which had been B-sides to the singles.